Oron people: Ekpe

 The Ancient Oron Original way of ruling the Villages was through Isong before the advent of Ekpe which later became popular and important.
-In Oron level of governing every society was involved, by far the most important of it was the Ekpe, it is important to note that despite the proximity of Oron to the Ibibio people, Ekpo was not known in Oron until the establishment of colonial rule.
+In Oron level of governing every society was involved, by far the most important of it was the Ekpe.
+Despite the proximity of Oron to the Ibibio people, Ekpo was not known in Oron until the establishment of colonial rule.

 There are considerably controversy as of how different Oron groups acquired the Ekpe.
-The Ukpabang groups claimed to acquired their Ekpe from Usakadit in the Cameroons and brought it with them as they dispersed meanwhile the Iduas claimed to be the first to get in contact with the Ekpe which was originally owned by the Efut and Usakadit when one man named Nta Nya on a fishing expedition one day met some Efut men at Ube Osukpong in Akpa Edok playing Ekpe. they went into negotiation with them on how to acquire Ekpe.
+The Ukpabang groups claimed to have acquired their Ekpe from Usakadit in the Cameroons and brought it with them as they dispersed; meanwhile, the Iduas claimed to be the first to get in contact with the Ekpe which was originally owned by the Efut and Usakadit, when one man named Nta Nya on a fishing expedition one day met some Efut men at Ube Osukpong in Akpa Edok playing Ekpe.
+They went into negotiation with them on how to acquire Ekpe.
 The Okobo acknowledge to acquire their Ekpe from the Efiks of Old Calabar.

-Ekpe became the legislative, Executive ad police system of Oron as every high chief and title owner most be a member of the Ekpe society, which is made up of seven grades in Oron namely Nyamkpe, Nkanda, Usongo, Ekpeyong, Esa, Ibang and Eyamba.
-Apart from the Nyamkpe there are other two types of Ekpe in Oron namely Obon and Ekpe Uko.
-The supreme head of the Ekpe was known as Offong Ekpie (Chief of Ekpe) which is authority could not be challenge by any of the member.
+Ekpe became the legislative, Executive ad police system of Oron as every high chief and title owner most be a member of the Ekpe society, which is made up of seven grades in Oron: namely, Nyamkpe, Nkanda, Usongo, Ekpeyong, Esa, Ibang and Eyamba.
+Apart from the Nyamkpe, there are other two types of Ekpe in Oron, namely Obon and Ekpe Uko.
+The supreme head of the Ekpe was known as Offong Ekpie (Chief of Ekpe) whose authority could not be challenged by any of the members.

 Ekung

-The Ekung society is a male society whose members was distinguish from the Ekpe members by wearing the Iyara (red woolen cap), which was a mark of great honour and distinction in Oron.
-The society originally celebrate the martial prowess of its members in their old age.
+The Ekung society is a male society whose members were distinguished from the Ekpe members by wearing the Iyara (red woolen cap), which was a mark of great honour and distinction in Oron.
+The society originally celebrated the martial prowess of its members in their old age.
 All village chiefs and elders were formally members of the Ekung society to enforce law and order in the society through the imposition of fines iki on those who broke community law.

 Awan-idit (Ekpri-Akata)

 This society was a male society intimately concerned on the moral fibre of the society.
 They were regarded as spirits, therefore ubiquitous and capable of knowing every scandal committed in the community.
-The main function of Akata was the detection of antisocial behavior, the popularization of crimes and the ridiculing of culprits into correction.
-Akata members were famed in their ability to concoct songs to spotlight such of offences like immoral association of sexes, pregnancy without husband, stealing, witchcraft and other crimes supposedly committed in the dark.
+The main function of Akata was the detection of antisocial behavior, the popularization of crimes, and the ridiculing of culprits into correction.
+Akata members were famed in their ability to concoct songs to spotlight such offences as immoral association of sexes, pregnancy without husband, stealing, witchcraft and other crimes supposedly committed in the dark.
 The Akata was a mouth piece of informing the public about secret happenings in the Village.